Multi-Prompt Alignment for Multi-Source Unsupervised Domain Adaptation: Conclusion

 \section{Conclusion}

 In this paper, we introduced prompt learning to multi-source UDA and proposed a simple MPA scheme to align the source and target domains.
-MPA is composed of two stages.
-The first stage is to train individual source and target pair prompts and the second stage is to align them by auto-encoder structures.
-Extensive experiments showed that MPA achieved better results on various multi-source UDA tasks with substantially fewer parameters tuned.
-Moreover, a latent subspace tuning strategy was introduced for generalization to novel unseen domains that further dropped the number of parameters needed for training.
-Hopefully, our work can inspire future work on applying prompt learning to transfer learning.
+MPA is composed of two steps.
+The first step is to train individual prompts for each source and target domain pair and the next one to align them after reconstruction using an auto-encoder structure.
+Extensive experiments showed that MPA achieved better results than state-of-the-art methods on various multi-source UDA tasks with substantially fewer parameters tuned.
+Moreover, an LST strategy was introduced for efficient adaptation to a streamlined set of target domains.
+As the model contains useful clues of multiple domains, one potential limitation is that it faces more risks in terms of information leakage where adversaries might produce attacks to steal information from the model.